ptthanh02/CelestCombat/README.md

 ## 💙 **About**

-CelesCombat is proudly developed for the CelestSMP server by Nighter.
+CelesCombat is proudly developed for the CelestinalSMP server by Nighter.